Oct 8, 2025

 Before you can practice effectively, it’s crucial to understand the types of debate formats commonly used in competitions.
 Each format has its own rules and time structures, so becoming familiar with them will help you know what to expect and how to approach your practice.
 Here are three popular debate formats:

 Start by deciding which format you’re most interested in practicing.
-Research its specific rules and structure by clicking on the format of your choice to access our ressource, so your at-home practice sessions can closely mimic the real thing.
+Research its specific rules and structure by clicking on the format of your choice to access our resource, so your at-home practice sessions can closely mimic the real thing.

 At the heart of debate is public speaking.
 No matter how strong your argument is, if you can’t present it clearly and confidently, it won’t have the desired impact.
 Practicing public speaking at home is one of the easiest and most effective ways to improve your debate skills.